chitoperalta/rubberize/docs/getting_started.md

 </picture>

 This is particularly useful for presenting theoretical concepts, incomplete code snippets, or equations that don't require execution.

+### Getting the Output Source

+Use the `%%tap --html` option to get the HTML source of the cell output.

 ## Formatting Annotations